 In short, Howard Mansfield is trying to understand the soul of American places.

-Here’s what the critics have said:
+Here’s what the critics and other writers have said:

 Summer Over Autumn

 “Summer Over Autumn is one of those books that you read, nodding in assent.
 Mansfield delivers an embarrassment of quotable lines and passages – more than many writers manage in a lifetime.
 While much of the book centers on small-town life, the takeaway from each piece tends to be universal.
 Mansfield’s wry, humane, poetic brand of common sense has no geographic bounds.”

 — Portland Press Herald